colinmeinke/wordz/README.md

 The path to the directory of font character files. e.g.
 `--charDir ~/Desktop/font`.

+Your character directory will need one file for each letter you use.
+For example, to output the word foo, the character directory needs to include the files `f.png` and `o.png`.

 ### --format

 The output format. e.g. `--format jpg`.